WhineyMonkey10/random_profile_generator/README.md

 *USAGE & CREDITS*

 Any public or priavte demonstrative usage of this project is strictly prohibited, UNLESS WhineyMonkey10 (https://github.com/WhineyMonkey10) is credited in the demonstration of the code.
+Any malicious use of this project is not my responsability, this is for learning purposes only.

 To use this code you must:
     1. Download the project as a ZIP